fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-Our journey in this book {.title style="clear: both"}
+Our journey in this course
 ------------------------

 * * * * *

-This book is not only about investing or trading in the finance sector;
+This course is not only about investing or trading in the finance sector;
 it's much more as a direct result of the love story between computers and finance.
 Investment firms have customers, often insurance firms or pension funds, and these firms are financial services companies